LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 	<li>PHP</li>
 	</ul>

-I.e. a dictionary of templates can be passed to the :meth:`renders` method as a additional argument.
-The keys in this dictionary are the names of the templates, which can be used in the ``<?render?>`` tag.
-``<?render itemtmpl(item)?>`` renders the ``itemtmpl`` template and passed the ``item`` variable as the data object.
+I.e. a dictionary of templates can be passed to the render methods as the first argument.
+The keys in this dictionary are the names of the templates, which can be used in the ``<?render?>`` tag. ``<?render itemtmpl(item)?>`` renders the ``itemtmpl`` template and passed the ``item`` variable, which will be available in the inner template under the name ``item``.
 All templates available in the outer template will be available in the inner template too.

 Expressions